 Employees of the Department of Mining, Safety Engineering, and Industrial Automation conduct scientific research in a wide range of knowledge.
 The results of scientific and research work are published in international journals and monographs.
 The distinguished research areas, broken down into departments, include:

-The work of employees of the Department of Electrical Engineering, and Industrial Automation includes the following research areas:
+The work of employees of the Department of Electrical Engineering and Automation in Industry includes the following research areas:

 - automatic regulation of mineral enrichment processes,

 - electric drive automation,

 - the application of fuzzy sets and other AI methods in modeling and automatic control,

 - modelling and automatic control of industrial processes,

 - video analysis and diagnostics of technological processes,

 - design of telecommunications networks,